ritiek/trunofficial/docs/index.rst

 Trunofficial Attributes
 -----------------------

-Once you have created a Pafy object using :func:`trunofficial.search`, several data attributes are available
+Once you have created a Trunofficial object using :func:`trunofficial.search`, several data attributes are available

 .. attribute:: Trunofficial.id